Apply for a Carbon Control Systems Trading License in Dubai

 Dubai South's strategic location places traders within close proximity to Al Maktoum International Airport and Jebel Ali Port, two of the world's busiest logistics hubs.
 This infrastructure enables rapid regional distribution, reducing lead times for buyers across the Middle East, East Africa, and South Asia.
 Growing GCC regulatory pressure on industrial emissions, particularly in oil and gas, construction, and manufacturing, is generating a reliable end-user market for specialised environmental equipment.

-What the Carbon Control Systems Trading Licence Covers
+What the Carbon Control Systems Trading License Covers

-Activity Code 4773.58 authorises the trading of carbon control systems under the Trading Licence category, issued by the Dubai South Business Hub Free Zone authority.
-The scope of this licence includes the import, export, distribution, and re-export of hardware and components used to monitor, capture, or reduce carbon emissions.
+Activity Code 4773.58 authorises the trading of carbon control systems under the Trading License category, issued by the Dubai South Business Hub Free Zone authority.
+The scope of this license includes the import, export, distribution, and re-export of hardware and components used to monitor, capture, or reduce carbon emissions.
 This covers a broad range of environmental equipment relevant to industrial, commercial, and infrastructure applications.

 International manufacturers seeking a UAE-based distribution entity to serve the GCC and wider regional markets